menu

 Of important note, Oakdale is also a town of artists.
 Oakdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oakdale’s character.

-Oakdale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Oakdale is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Oakdale in 2022 was $65,291, which is wealthy relative to New York and the nation.
 This equates to an annual income of $261,164 for a family of four.